 - Attachment - Select "New file" and your computer file browser will appear where you can select the desired file.
 Hit insert.

 - Content & Media libraries - Find the document you'd like to hyperlink to within the content navigation tree and select it so it's highlighted.
 Then hit insert.

 - Web - Paste the external webpage's URL into the "URL:" field.
 Delete the protocol (http://) (https://) and change it in the drop down menu if needed.
 With internal sites you don't have access to, start the URL after the ".edu/" for example "/it/forms/softwarerequest"

 - Anchor - Create the anchor before creating a link to the it within the editor by selecting text to be the anchor and clicking on the flag icon.
 Then you'll be able to choose the radio button for "Link to existing anchor with name" and you'll find the anchor name you created in the dropdown menu.
 Hit insert.

 - E-mail - Input the desired auto-populating information in the "To" "Cc" "Bcc" "Subject" and/or "Message body" then hit Insert.

 Highlight the link to remove and click the unlink icon.
 Or right-click on the link and select "remove link."

-Using the insert/edit image or media icon is recommended (shown above) to add images from a computer or website.
+Use the "insert/edit image or media" icon (shown above) to upload and add images from your computer.

-- Upload a file from your computer by clicking the "Attachments" tab and then "Upload" to open your computer's file browser.
+- Select the "Attachments" tab and then the "Upload" to open your computer's file browser.

 - After an image is selected, the "General" tab will appear with: